BYU-ECE-Software/BAIT/Docs/Final Design Package/Campaign Creation Instructions.md

 The `Intel` sub-object is where the intel the persona has, as well as the quiz to prove the user got said intel, are defined (This was our solution, there might be a more elegant way to confirm intel using OpenAI functions, but this is quick and easy).

 ### `Intel_ID`
-Iike character `ID`, is unique.
+Like character `ID`, is unique.
 It is required to have several objects within the `Intel` object, so it doesn't serve any direct purpose besides differentiation.

 ### `Intel_Description`
 Is what will show under a persona in the 'Progress' tab.
 This should be a recap of the intel, as well as the answer, as it only shows up after the user has taken the quiz for the intel and can be referenced during future interactions.